DesignLiquido/RazorPDF/Readme.md

-RazorPDF
+RazorPDF2
 ==============

 RazorPDF is a simple project that makes it a breeze to create PDFs using the Razor view engine.
 Since Razor is really a template syntax, it can do lot more than just generate HTML.
 RazorPDF uses it to generate iText XML.
 Then using the iTextSharp library, we turn that iText XML into a PDF to return.
 The end result is a easy to use, clean method for generating PDFs.

+This project is a continuation from original Al Nyveldt's project.
+Apparently the guy died since 2013 and all the pull request made in the original repository (some of them made by me) were unanswered.
+This encouraged me to fork his repository and make the changes by myself, but is not simple as it seemed before.

+[Bruno Lowagie, the creator of iTextSharp, RazorPDF's dependent library, said in this answer that the older syntax, supported by RazorPDF, should be discouraged,  arguing that the older syntax can cause a lot of bugs, etc.](http://stackoverflow.com/a/16109107/1314276), what left me with no options: I need to ensure compatibility with legacy systems and extend compatibility to iTextSharp 5.x.x without reimplement lots of ready and working templates.
+I respect Lowagie's decision to abandon an old template, but this is not a good decision for legacy systems, essentially when the library involved is a popular framework.

+What I did in this project is to blend [RazorPDF](https://github.com/RazorAnt/RazorPDF), [iTextSharp 4.1.6](https://github.com/cigano/iTextSharp-4.1.6) and [MvcRazorToPdf](https://github.com/cigano/MvcRazorToPdf).
+I admit it's not the optimal solution, but at least works with all your project packages updated and without crashing anything.

 ##Usage
 The easiest way to get started with RazorPDF is to add the Nuget package to your MVC project.
 There is a short screencast on [my blog](http://nyveldt.com/blog/page/razorpdf) to get you started so well as a sample project and some syntax samples.